-The Sheffield Safeguarding Children Board (now called The Sheffield Children Safeguarding Partnership SCSP) recognises how popular body modification trends such as piercings and tattoo have become.
+The Sheffield Children Safeguarding Partnership (SCSP) recognises how popular body modification trends such as piercings and tattoo have become.
 Unfortunately, when body modification procedures are not done responsibly, children and young people are at risk of harm.
-For this reason, we have been working in partnership with the Sheffield City Council’s Health Protection Service and a range of professionals, drawing on local expertise to develop an awareness campaign, so that children and young people in Sheffield can receive impartial information about piercing and tattoo.
-To enable children and young people to make informed decisions about the choices they make, a resource pack has been developed to raise awareness about a range of body modifications, including the risk of ‘Scratchers’ – individuals who do tattoo in an illegal and unregulated way.
-Over recent years there has been good progress in improving the way some areas of the body modification industry is regulated, but until there are recognised standards in place such as training and qualification, children and young people may be at risk if they do not know the facts.
-This resource pack was designed to equip teachers and other professionals to deliver key messages to young people about body modification.
+For this reason, we have been working in partnership with the Sheffield City Council’s Health Protection Service and a range of organisations, drawing on local expertise to develop an awareness campaign, so that children and young people in Sheffield can receive impartial information about piercing and tattoo.
+To enable children and young people to make informed decisions about the choices they make, resources have been developed to raise awareness about body modifications, including the risk of ‘Scratchers’ – individuals who do tattoo in an illegal and unregulated way.
+Over recent years there has been progress in improving the way some areas of the body modification industry is regulated, but until there are recognised standards in place such as training and qualification, children and young people may be at risk if they do not know the facts.
+The following resources were designed to equip parents/carers and other professionals to deliver key messages to young people about body modification.

 The materials are available to download below:

 There is also information on the Sheffield City Council website

 Body Piercing Awareness Raising Campaign for Young People

 Daniel Hindle In December 2002 Daniel Hindle, a 17 year old Sheffield boy, died from septicaemia after visiting a Sheffield studio to have his lip pierced.
 After his death, Daniel’s mother Christina Anderson campaigned to raise awareness of the health risks associated with body piercing and for better regulation of the body piercing industry.